Offensive-Penetration-Security/T-Ops/README.md

 <a name="placement"></a>
 # System Placement
 Make sure your system is reachable through a network you suspect intruders in / from (i.e. the internet).
-Otherwise T-Pot will most likely not capture any attacks, other than the ones from your internal network!
-For starters it is recommended to put T-Pot in an unfiltered zone, where all TCP and UDP traffic is forwarded to T-Pot's network interface.
-However to avoid fingerprinting you can put T-Pot behind a firewall and forward all TCP / UDP traffic in the port range of 1-64000 to T-Pot while allowing access to ports > 64000 only from trusted IPs.
+Otherwise T-Ops will most likely not capture any attacks, other than the ones from your internal network!
+For starters it is recommended to put T-Ops in an unfiltered zone, where all TCP and UDP traffic is forwarded to T-Ops's network interface.
+However to avoid fingerprinting you can put T-Ops behind a firewall and forward all TCP / UDP traffic in the port range of 1-64000 to T-Ops while allowing access to ports > 64000 only from trusted IPs.

 A list of all relevant ports is available as part of the [Technical Concept](#concept)
 <br>

 Basically, you can forward as many TCP ports as you want, as glutton & honeytrap dynamically bind any TCP port that is not covered by the other honeypot daemons.

-In case you need external Admin UI access, forward TCP port 64294 to T-Pot, see below.
+In case you need external Admin UI access, forward TCP port 64294 to T-Ops, see below.
-In case you need external SSH access, forward TCP port 64295 to T-Pot, see below.
+In case you need external SSH access, forward TCP port 64295 to T-Ops, see below.
-In case you need external Web UI access, forward TCP port 64297 to T-Pot, see below.
+In case you need external Web UI access, forward TCP port 64297 to T-Ops, see below.

-T-Pot requires outgoing git, http, https connections for updates (Debian, Docker, GitHub, PyPi), attack submission (ewsposter, hpfeeds) and CVE / IP reputation translation map updates (logstash, listbot).
+T-Ops requires outgoing git, http, https connections for updates (Debian, Docker, GitHub, PyPi), attack submission (ewsposter, hpfeeds) and CVE / IP reputation translation map updates (logstash, listbot).
 Ports and availability may vary based on your geographical location.
 Also during first install outgoing ICMP / TRACEROUTE is required additionally to find the closest and fastest mirror to you.

 <a name="updates"></a>
 # Updates
-For the ones of you who want to live on the bleeding edge of T-Pot development we introduced an update feature which will allow you to update all T-Pot relevant files to be up to date with the T-Pot master branch.
+For the ones of you who want to live on the bleeding edge of T-Ops development we introduced an update feature which will allow you to update all T-Ops relevant files to be up to date with the T-Ops master branch.
-**If you made any relevant changes to the T-Pot relevant config files make sure to create a backup first.**
+**If you made any relevant changes to the T-Ops relevant config files make sure to create a backup first.**

 The Update script will:
- - **mercilessly** overwrite local changes to be in sync with the T-Pot master branch
+ - **mercilessly** overwrite local changes to be in sync with the T-Ops master branch
  - upgrade the system to the packages available in Debian (Stable)
- - update all resources to be in-sync with the T-Pot master branch
+ - update all resources to be in-sync with the T-Ops master branch
- - ensure all T-Pot relevant system files will be patched / copied into the original T-Pot state
+ - ensure all T-Ops relevant system files will be patched / copied into the original T-Ops state
  - restore your custom ews.cfg and HPFEED settings from `/data/ews/conf`

 You simply run the update script: